Lighthouses of Brazil: Atlantic Islands

 - Date unknown.
 Active; focal plane 45 m (148 ft); quick-flashing red light.

 12 m (36 ft) square skeletal tower, painted white.
-The light can be seen
+Trabas has a

 the naval station, on the north coast of the island.
-Site and tower closed.
+Site open, tower closed.

 Information available on lost lighthouses: